freekaja/ACX2/README.md

+# Note:

+This package provide an custermized verion of AtomDB's ACX2 model for Sherpa.
+It is still under development.

 # AtomDB ACX Implementation

 The AtomDB CX model is a model of charge exchange during a collision between a recombining charged ion and a donor atom or ion.
 The electron is transferred from the donor to the recombining ion, forming a recombined ion often in an excited state.
 As this recombined ion relaxes to its ground state, it releases a cascade of photons with relative intensities charactersitic of CX recombination.